-While the research shows the ability of olive leaf to treat type 2 diabetes, this effect of olive leaf extract upon the pancreas’ beta cells means that olive leaf may well be able to treat or partly ameliorate type 1 diabetes outcomes – related to an insufficiency and relative destruction among the beta cells that depletes their ability to produce enough insulin.
+While the research shows the ability of olive leaf to treat type 2 diabetes, this effect of olive leaf extract upon the pancreas’ beta cells means that olive leaf may well be able to treat or partly ameliorate type 1 diabetes.
+Type 1 diabetes is, after all, related to insufficiency and relative destruction among the beta cells.
+This in turn depletes their ability to produce enough insulin.

-The researchers, in their comparison to conventional drugs for insulin sensitivity, noted that the olive leaf extract’s effects of increasing beta cell production at the same time as decreasing insulin sensitivity was unique, because the conventional medications typically produce the effect of increasing beta cell activity but not decreasing insulin sensitivity.
+The researchers, in their comparison to conventional drugs for insulin sensitivity, noted that the olive leaf extract’s effects of increasing beta cell production at the same time increasing insulin sensitivity (by 15%) is unique.
+This is because conventional medications typically produce the effect of increasing beta cell activity but not increasing insulin sensitivity.

 “Hence, compared to these drugs that only improve insulin secretion, olive leaf extract improves both insulin sensitivity and pancreatic β-cell secretory capacity.
 Remarkably, the observed effects of olive leaf extract supplementation in our study population is comparable to common diabetic therapeutics (particularly metformin)…”

-The ability of olive leaf extract to treat type 2 diabetes was confirmed in a study last year from Israeli medical researchers.
-In this study, 79 type 2-diabetic patients were given 500 milligrams daily olive leaf extract or a placebo for 14 weeks.
+The ability of the leaf extract to treat type 2 diabetes was confirmed in another study from Israeli medical researchers.
+In this study, 79 type 2-diabetic patients were given 500 milligrams daily the leaf extract or a placebo for 14 weeks.
 The olive leaf treatment group had significantly lower levels of HbA1c (glycosylated hemoglobin) and lower fasting plasma insulin levels.

 Olives have been a central part of the famous Mediterranean Diet for thousands of years, and olive leaf has been used medicinally for those with blood sugar issues at least for centuries.
 There is no surprise that the Mediterranean Diet is known for its ability to prevent and even reverse metabolic disease.

 de Bock M, Derraik JG, Brennan CM, Biggs JB, Morgan PE, Hodgkinson SC, Hofman PL, Cutfield WS.
-Olive (Olea europaea L.) leaf polyphenols improve insulin sensitivity in middle-aged overweight men: a randomized, placebo-controlled, crossover trial.
+Olive leaf polyphenols improve insulin sensitivity in middle-aged overweight men: a randomized, placebo-controlled, crossover trial.
 PLoS One.
 2013;8(3):e57622.

 Wainstein J, Ganz T, Boaz M, Bar Dayan Y, Dolev E, Kerem Z, Madar Z. Olive leaf extract as a hypoglycemic agent in both human diabetic subjects and in rats.
 J Med Food.
 2012 Jul;15(7):605-10. doi: 10.1089/jmf.2011.0243.